AndreaCeolin/VarDial2021/README.md

 1. **DLI**: This folder contains the material developed for the Dravidian Language Identification task.

-2. **RDI**: This folder contains the material developed for the Romanian Language Identification task.
+2. **RDI**: This folder contains the material developed for the Romanian Dialect Identification task.

-3. **ULI**: This folder contains the material developed for the Uralic Language Identification task/
+3. **ULI**: This folder contains the material developed for the Uralic Language Identification task.

 4. **VarDial2021-Ceolin.pdf**: This is the proceedings paper that describes the task and our contribution.